RevealBi/Documentation/docs/web/custom-visualizations.md

 }
 ```

-We should see the previously added visualization in the **Chart Types** dialog.
+We should see the previously added visualization in the **Chart Types** drop down.

 ![](images/custom-visualizations-dialog.jpg)